-Date Action By or With Whom Taken M § ED Interval / Apr 16 Recommended last day for publication of notice of the test of automatic tabulating and DRE equipment to be used in early voting (SOS Forms 15-1 to 15-8).
+Date Action By or With Whom Taken M § ED Interval 1 Apr 18 LAST DAY to notify judges of duty to hold the election (SOS Form 4-17).
+Mayor 7.44(a) 15th Apr 18 LAST DAY to challenge write-in candidate for form, content, and procedure.
+City Secretary 2.18(f) 15th Sat Apr 19 LAST DAY for conducting first test of automatic tabulating and DRE equipment to be used for early voting.
 Note: Notice for tabulating equipment must be 48 hours before date of test.
 Notice for DRE equipment must be 48 hours before test begins.
 DREs cannot be used after Sept 1, 2026 except by disabled voters.
-City Secretary 6.63(d)(1) 6.63(d)(2) 6.64(c) 18th Fri Apr 19 LAST DAY to accept an FPCA without a postmark and mail the voter a full ballot.
-City Secretary 9.66(b) 15th Apr 19 LAST DAY to notify judges of duty to hold the election (SOS Form 4-17).
-Mayor 7.44(a) 15th Apr 19 LAST DAY to challenge write-in candidate for form, content, and procedure.
-City Secretary 2.18(f) 15th Sat.
-Apr 20 LAST DAY for conducting first test of automatic tabulating and DRE equipment to be used for early voting.
-Note: Notice for tabulating equipment must be 48 hours before date of test.
-Notice for DRE equipment must be 48 hours before test begins.
-DREs cannot be used after Sept 1, 2026 except by disabled voters.
-City Secretary 6.63(d) 6.64(c) 14th (2 days before early voting starts) Mon Apr 22 FIRST DAY for early voting by personal appearance.
+City Secretary 6.63(d) 6.64(c) 2 days before early voting in person starts Mon Apr 21 FIRST DAY for early voting by personal appearance.
 Note: If voting will be conducted on Sat or Sun, notice of same must be posted at least 72 hours before such voting begins (SOS Form 5-15).
 The EV period in Nov. is longer.
 Rosters (SOS Form 5-6) must be posted by 11 a.m. on the day after voting.
 Period ends ED - 4 days.
-City Secretary 9.14 12th Apr 22 FIRST DAY for new illness or disability allowing late application for late (emergency) early voting (SOS Forms 5-32 & 5-33).
-Note: While the illness or disability occurs on or after this date, the application cannot be submitted until the day after the early voting period ends.
-Voter 9.73 12th
+City Secretary 9.14 12th Apr 21 FIRST DAY a voter who becomes sick, disabled, or confined due to childbirth on or after this date may apply for late (emergency) early voting ballot (SOS Form 5-32.
+Note: Period ends at 5 p.m. on ED.
+For uniform election dates, the calculation is ED - 12 days, but for other elections, the period starts the day before the last day to apply for a ballot by mail.
+Voter 9.73 12th Tue Apr 22 LAST DAY to accept application for a ballot to be voted by mail, by 12 noon or close of business, whichever is later.
+Note: If the deadline falls on a Sat, Sun, or legal holiday, then personal delivery must be the first regular business day preceding that day.
+Originals are due 4 days after fax or email (except emailed FPCA).
+City Secretary 9.44(b)(1) 9.45(b-c) 9.68(b) chart 11th Apr 22 LAST DAY to accept an FPCA.
+Note: The unregistered FPCA voter may only get a federal ballot, which may mean no ballot.
+City Secretary 9.61(c) 9.68(b) chart 11th Apr 22 LAST DAY for county clerk or election administrator to deliver final list of voters that submitted an annual ABBM.
+City Secretary 9.43(a)(1) 11th